-Under current legislation it is possible to lend up to 50% of the net value of the fund to a connected party.
+Under current legislation it is possible to lend up to 50% of the net value of the fund to a sponsoring employer under the scheme.
 'Loanbacks', as they are known, must be secured against assets by way of a first legal charge.
 This is to ensure the Trustees do not lose any of their retirement fund and can reclaim monies against any defaulted loans.
 The maximum loanback term is five years.
-The rate of interest payable is set by HMRC; their latest rate is available on our website or by calling SSAS Practitioner.com, and is charged at 1% above the average base-lending rate of the six main high street banks.
+The rate of interest payable is set by HMRC; their latest rate is available on our website or by calling SSAS Practitioner.com, and is charged at 1% above the average base- lending rate of the six main high street banks.

 It is not possible to make loans from a SSAS to a scheme member or anyone connected to them, but unconnected third-party loans are acceptable.
 Loans to third parties can utilise 100% of the fund value and do not need to be secured.
+However, we have made the decision to restrict third party loans under our SSAS product to 50% of the fund value, although existing third party loans in place that exceed this will be honoured where we takeover an existing SSAS.